 Directions for the Pastry Cream:

-- Split the vanilla bean half and scrape the seeds from the bean.
+- Split the vanilla bean in half and scrape the seeds from the bean.

 - Scald (heat until bubbles form) the milk with vanilla bean.
 Add the 3 gelatin sheets.